Embotics/Scenarios/Run-Kubernetes-Best-Practices-Report/readme.md

 You can optionally customize the rules and their thresholds used by the K8s Best Practices and E-mail command workflow.
 These rules are defined in a separate configuration file that will be referenced by the **Kubernetes Best Practices** workflow step.

-1. Go to the Scenarios repository that you cloned or downloaded, then from the `Running a Kubernetes Best Practices Reports` directory, copy the `defaultBestPracticesRulesFile.yaml` configuration file to a known location on the vCommander server.
+1. Go to the Scenarios repository that you cloned or downloaded, then from the `Run-Kubernetes-Best-Practices-Reports` directory, copy the `default-best-practices-rules.yaml` configuration file to a known location on the vCommander server.
 2. Edit the rules and their thresholds as required, then save the file.
 3. Save the file to a known location on the vCommander server.